hrushikeshrv/ocw/index.md

+---
+layout: default
+title: Home
+nav_order: 1
+---

-# OpenCourseWare & Other Notes
+# OpenCourseWare & Course Notes
 This website contains notes for all the MIT OCW and other online courses I have taken, mainly for my own reference.
-Most of the notes are still incomplete, and I update them every time I watch a new lecture.
-You can view the source files for the website on [github](https://github.com/hrushikeshrv/ocw).
+Most of the notes are on Google Docs, and I'm still translating them to markdown.
+You can view the source files for the website on [GitHub](https://github.com/hrushikeshrv/ocw).

 This work is licensed under the Creative Commons license - [(CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)